Camille Cash, M.D.

 Dr. Cash most often performs breast augmentation as outpatient surgery at the St. Joseph Medical Center downtown.
 She uses general anesthesia for the procedure, which usually takes 1 to 2 hours.

 Working through the incisions, Dr. Cash will create implant pockets either directly behind your breast tissue or behind the chest muscle.
-She'll position your implants carefully in place, then suture your incisions closed.
-An hour or two after your procedure you'll be up, walking around and ready to go home or to a recovery center to rest.
+She’ll position your implants carefully in place, then suture your incisions closed.
+An hour or 2 after your procedure, you’ll be up, walking around, and ready to go home or to a recovery center to rest.

 How will I choose what size I should be?

 Dr. Cash is very experienced in helping women choose the appropriate size for their breast augmentation.
 She’ll show you implants of different sizes and give you time to view her set of before-and-after pictures.
 You may also want to bring photos from magazines to your consultation.
 Don’t worry about this aspect of breast augmentation too much.
 You can’t be expected to find the answer on your own, given the variety of breast implants available and the various surgical techniques.
 Dr. Cash will help you—she knows this choice is of critical importance to you.